sandeepvenkataram/Fisher-Geometric-Model/README.md

 `make` - makes the program FGM, which contains the simulation software.
 Requires the gcc compiler

+`make stability` - makes the program stability, which calculates whether a set of alleles can be maintained as a stable polymorphism using the method of Kimura 1969

 `make clean` - removes all built files